 3. Select ‘+ Add’.

 4. Once you have completed these fields, click ‘Submit’ to process all options you have selected.
 You will be directed to a screen informing you that the Public IPs / Aliases for the FQDN have been updated and DNS records have been automatically configured.

 5. To validate if the DNS record changes have taken place, organisations can perform a DNS status check (i.e., Via Command prompt, run command <nslookup “Fqdn of the SBC”>).

 6. Configure SBC connectivity to SIP provider for PSTN access (this will vary depending on your organisation requirements and your chosen provider).

 Step 4 | Proceed with Direct Routing onboarding configuration

-The below table provides some additional guidance on scenarios relating to SIP provider and SBC changes.
-It is recommended that organisations undergoing any connection changes should validate and test on a spare SBC to minimise the risk of disruption to live service.
+The below table provides some additional guidance on scenarios relating to SIP provider and SBC changes and actions which Phone System Admins may need to complete.